Justified & Ancient

-"Justified & Ancient" is a song by British band The KLF.
-It was featured on their 1991 album, The White Room, but its origins date back to the duo's debut album, 1987 (What the Fuck Is Going On?).
+"Justified & Ancient" is a song by British band the KLF.
+It was featured on their 1991 studio album, The White Room, but its origins date back to the duo's debut album, 1987 (What the Fuck Is Going On?).

-The song is best known for its remake that was released on 25 November 1991 as a pop-house single subtitled "Stand by The JAMs", with verses featuring the vocals of American country music singer Tammy Wynette.
-This version was an international hit, reaching number two on both the UK Singles Chart, and the US dance chart, number 11 on the US Billboard Hot 100, and hitting number one in 18 countries.
+The song is best known for its remake that was released on 25 November 1991 as a pop-house single subtitled "Stand by the JAMs", with verses featuring the vocals of American country music singer Tammy Wynette.
+This version was an international hit, reaching number two on both the UK Singles Chart and the US dance chart, number 11 on the US Billboard Hot 100, and hitting number one in 18 countries.

 "Justified & Ancient (Stand by the JAMs)" was the final release by the KLF through retail channels before Drummond and Cauty quit the music business and retired the KLF name.

 Background

-The KLF—King Boy D (Bill Drummond) and Rockman Rock (Jimmy Cauty)—began working together in 1987 as The Justified Ancients of Mu Mu (The JAMs).
+The KLF—King Boy D (Bill Drummond) and Rockman Rock (Jimmy Cauty)—began working together in 1987 as the Justified Ancients of Mu Mu (the JAMs).
 The song title "Justified & Ancient" refers to this pseudonym.
 The JAMs took their name from a fictional subversive cult from the 1970s conspiratorial novels The Illuminatus!
 Trilogy.
 Just as the fictional JAMs made it their remit to propagate chaos and confusion, so too did the real JAMs and the KLF.
 Their attempts to subvert the music industry and other establishments were frequent, unconcealed and controversial.
 The song "Justified & Ancient" is a statement of identity and rebellious intent.
 Moreover, it deliberately understates this intent.
 In contrast to the provocative and abrasive lyrics of the JAMs' album 1987 (What the Fuck Is Going On?), on which "Justified & Ancient" first appeared, the song has a soft and innocuous tune, and quaint lyrics:

 "We don't want to upset the apple-cart, and we don't want to cause any harm, but if you don't like what we're going to do, you'd better not stop us 'cause we're coming through."